aorvieto/riemann-continuous/README.md

 We test the performance of SIRNAG, a semi-implicit discretization of RNAG-ODE, with the following experiments:

- - `distance_minimization_toy.m` minimizes the distance to a point on manifolds of costant, positive or negative curvature.
+ - `distance_minimization_toy.m` minimizes the distance to a point on manifolds of any costant positive or negative curvature.
 Used to generate Figure 1.

  - `sphere_eigproblem.m` minimizes the Rayleigh quotient on the sphere.
 Used to generate Figure 2.